Health Administration Master’s Degrees: Informatics vs. MHA vs. MPH

 Course topics in a master’s in health administration program customarily include:

-- Foundations of health care administration
+- Foundations of health care administration and strategic planning

 - Law, ethics and policy in health administration